Njeriiii/CodePath-Lab-1-Flashcard-App/README.md

 - [ ] Style the question and answer side of the card to better distinguish between the two sides
 - [ ] Add selectable multiple choice answers beneath the card
    - [ ] Change the background color of the multiple choice answers when clicked to indicate whether the question waanswered correctly
-- [ ] Further customize and style the card
+- [ ] Further customize and style the card"# Njeriiii-CodePath-Lab-1-Flashcard-App-"